Burayr: British Mandate of Palestine

-1948 Palestine war
+1948 war: depopulation and destruction

 On January 29, 1948, Yishuv forces entered the village in five armored vehicles, but were repulsed without casualties.
 On February 14, an Israeli convoy exchanged fire with the local militia and withdrew.
 The villagers built a barricade at the entrance of Burayr which was dismantled by British troops the next day.

 In May 1948 the village was captured by the Palmach's Negev Brigade and Givati Brigade as part of Operation Barak.
 Dozens of army-age villagers were apparently executed and a teenage girl was apparently raped and killed.
 The remaining inhabitants fled to Gaza.
-Historian Saleh Abd al-Jawad classifies the killings as a massacre and estimates that 50 civilians were killed.
+Historian Saleh Abd al-Jawad estimated that 50 civilians were killed in the massacre.
+(Note: Haaretz, 27 Feb 2026, Adam Raz, Terror Was Needed to Make Arabs Leave: What the Israeli Army Did in 1948, Revealed.
+Quotation: "Six massacres exacted between 50 and 100 victims: [...] in the village of Bureir north of Gaza.")

-Israeli period
+Aftermath

 Following the war the area was incorporated into the State of Israel.
 The moshavim of Tlamim and Heletz were established on village land in 1950, with Sde David later established in 1955, and Zohar in 1956, both also on village land.

 In 1992, the Arab village site was described: "Scattered cactuses as well as some lotus and sycamore trees grow on the site.
 One can see remnants of houses, including an insubstantial portion of a cement wall, among some eucalyptus trees at the entrance of one house.
 Some village streets are still visible.
 The lands around the site are cultivated."